 Whether you just want the machine, or you would like participate in the Webinar – please use the registration below.
 Or you can send a check in the mail to avoid transaction fees.
 Participation in the webinar is completely optional.
 You can email info at opensourceecology dot org with any questions.

 D3D Universal Kit

-Includes full parts kit for the D3D Universal3D printer and CNC plotter toolhead.
-No soldering required.
-Basic tools are included.
+Includes full parts kit for the D3D Universal3D printer.
+Some simple soldering required.
 Includes the Collaborative Design Webinar.
 Free shipping in the USA.

 Fully built and tested machine, ready to print out of the box.
 Includes the Collaborative Design Webinar.
 Free shpping in the USA.